dwitvliet/project-stock-trading/README.md

 # Stock price prediction
 Project to collect and predict stock prices.
 See the [repository Jupyter Notebook](https://github.com/dwitvliet/project-stock-trading/blob/main/stock_prediction.ipynb) with the analysis and modeling.

-### Todo

-- Add docstrings and additional comments to external functions.

 ### Setup for running the notebook yourself

 Install MySQL.